Amenity Cost Charges (ACCs)

 • Community centres and recreation and athletic facilities

-• Libraries and public squares
+• Libraries and public square

 • Cultural and community spaces